At St Mary’s inclusion is at the heart of our Mission Statement and underpins the way that we relate, the way that we teach and the way that we learn.

 Our commitment to inclusion is reflected in the core values that we share including:

-If you have any questions regarding your child and their SEND requirements, please feel free to come and see the SENCO, Miss Doody.
+If you have any questions regarding your child and their SEND requirements, please feel free to arrange an online meeting or telephone conversation via the office with our SENCO Miss Doody.

 Parents whose child may be identified as having a special need are directed to http://younglambeth.org/local-offer/useful-links/parents-information-advice-and-support-service.html